Paramjeetsingh9582/Telegram-flash-LED-code-/README.md

 Edit in code-
 1. Add your SSID and Password
-2. Add your token generated from botfather upload code in ESP
+2. Add your token generated from botfather then upload code in ESP